How we test TVs

 Motion handling is judged by looking at the amount of judder and motion blur all motion processing turned off, and then with it turned on at varying intensities.
 This is to see how a display natively handles moving images, fast and slow, and how effective the corrective processing is.

-Video material: assorted DVDs, Blu-rays and 4K Blu-rays, plus video streams at various resolutions in standard dynamic range and HDR on Netflix, Amazon Video, Now TV and Rakuten.
+Video material: SD and HD broadcast signals, assorted DVDs, Blu-rays and 4K Blu-rays, plus video streams at various resolutions in standard dynamic range and HDR on Netflix, Amazon Video, Now, Disney+ and Apple TV+.

 Technical test equipment

-- Brightness is measured with an X-Rite i1 Display PRO, a professional colour calibrator.
+Brightness and colour measurements is measured with an X-Rite i1 Display PRO Plus, a professional colour calibrator.

-- Input lag for HD gaming at 60Hz is measured with a Leo Bodnar input lag tester.
+Input lag for HD gaming at 60Hz is measured with a Leo Bodnar input lag tester and input lag for 4K resolutions is tested with a 4K HDMI signal lag tester from Leo Bodnar as well.

 These are for reference only – we first decide by eye whether a TV is bright enough in various lighting conditions, and we play games to manually feel if latency is an issue.